dps923/winter2020/graded-work/assign4-professor.md

 * Ingredient and nutrient info is very detailed
 * It essentially has all the data required on a product label (Ingredients and Nutrition Facts).

 Experiment on your own.
-The documentation is good.
+The documentation is useful.

 <br>